bellacristsantos/bellacristsantos/README.md

 ## Hi, I'm Isabella 👋

-# I'm a Web Developer constantly consuming creative things.
+# I'm a Full Stack Developer constantly consuming creative things.

+### Welcome to my digital playground!

+This is where I showcase all the cool stuff I'm currently cooking up.
+Think of it as my tech canvas where I paint the picture of my journey as a Full Stack Developer.

+I'm all about that full-stack life and infusing a dose of creativity into software development.
+HTML, CSS, JavaScript, ReactJS, Node.js, MySQL, MongoDB, TypeScript, Git – you name it, I'm all over it.

+But it's not just about the tech lingo; it's about my hunger to learn and uncover creative solutions.

+By the way, I'm not your typical developer.
+I bring an architecture and environmental management background to the tech table, giving me a unique perspective on problem-solving and innovation.

+So, if you're curious to see what I'm working on or want to chat about tech, feel free to explore my projects and drop me a line.
+Let's connect, and together we can make some digital magic happen! 🪄🌍🚀 <br />

 - ✍ You can find my projects here [portfolio]
-- 🌱 I’m currently enrolled in a full-stack web development course
+- 🌱 I’m currently enrolled in a backend development course
 - 👯 I’m looking to collaborate on open source
 - 💬 Ask me about how UX fits in our daily life
 - 😄 Pronouns: She/Her